SayagNadav/CS_Assignment-Agents_Basics/README.md

 Environment variable management

-It is designed as an academic exercise, but fully functional.
+**It is designed as an academic exercise, but fully functional.**

-**🚀 Features**
+**🚀 Main Feature**

 **🧠 Autonomous Agent Loop**

 **The agent:**

-Loads a query.json containing the task and available resources
+Loads a query.json containing the task and resources

-Initiates a conversation with an LLM
+Starts a conversation with an LLM

-Lets the LLM choose appropriate tools step-by-step
+Lets the LLM choose tools step-by-step

 Executes those tools

-Feeds the results back into the reasoning loop
+Appends outputs back into the reasoning loop

 Terminates when the query is solved or limits are reached

 **🔧 Tools Implemented**
 1. extract_entities_from_file(file_name, entity_type)

-Extracts entities (cities, people, organizations, etc.) from unstructured text using the LLM.
+Extracts entities (e.g., cities, people, organizations) from unstructured text using the LLM.

 2. internet_search_attribute(entity, attribute)

-Uses SerpAPI + LLM to extract structured JSON attributes from web search results.
+Performs an internet search (via SerpAPI) and uses the LLM to extract structured JSON results.

 3. gen_plot_prog(plot_request, input_file, columns, output_program_file, output_png)

-Generates a Python script that:
+Generates a complete Python script that:

 Reads a CSV